Avalanche Press Homepage Avalanche Press Online Store

 After very heavy fighting the mountain troops stabilized their line and held the Soviet advance.
 But with no fresh reserves available, the Germans would be in deep trouble if the Soviets attacked again.
 That is, of course, exactly what the Red Army planned to do.

-Design Note: I made this revision very difficult for Doug by changing my mind several times about how to represent snow cover.
+Design Note: I changed my mind several times about how to represent snow cover.
 The Soviets tried to time their attack just before the thaw, making snow effects subject to a fairly wide interpretation.
-We went with less snow than in the original, which I think is more in keeping with the conditions at the time but does drastically change the way this one plays.
+We went with less snow, which I think is in keeping with the conditions at the time.

 Sinking Skiers